HyeonjeYang/CutieUnivStuPojjak/README.md

 ## Credit

 Image credit: Hyeonje Yang.
-The animation frames were enhanced from the original photograph.
+The animation frames were enhanced from the original illustration.

 ## License